 GRASSS are held in Singer Hall on Sundays from 6-7 pm EST.

 Dean's Tutor Program

-The Dean's Office funds individual tutors for students with a demonstrated academic need.
-This program is available for students who have tried departmental resources such as instructor office hours or peer academic support programs, but still have below a passing grade.
-The Dean's Office also funds individual tutors for students who require medical assistance.
-For more information or to request a Dean's Tutor for a course in the Department of Biology, contact Philip Kudish.
+The Student Affairs Division funds individual tutors for students.
+This program is available for students who have tried departmental resources such as instructor office hours and Reaction Centers, but still have a demonstrated need.
+Student Affairs also funds individual tutors for students who have particular documented disabilities.

 NSE Student Success Toolkit

 The resources and advice in the NSE Student Success Toolkit are collected and shared by your fellow students to help you thrive in your studies at Swarthmore.